Wales national rugby union team: Second Gatland spell and record losing run (2022–2025)

+Tandy era (2025–Present)

+In July 2025, Scotland defence coach Steve Tandy was appointed as the new permanent head coach.
+In doing so, he became the first Welsh-born head coach of the national team since Gareth Jenkins was sacked from the position in 2007.

 Strip

 Wales play in red jerseys, white (or some times, black) shorts and red socks.
 For the 2015–16 season, the jersey design incorporated gold for the first time.
 The jerseys are embroidered with the WRU logo, which is based on the Prince of Wales's feathers.
 The original motto beneath the feathers was a German phrase, Ich dien, meaning I serve, but this has been replaced with large letters reading WRU.

-Wales's alternate strip is green jerseys, white shorts and green socks, although there have been various different coloured strips in the past.
-Former change strips worn by Wales have used black, navy, white, yellow and grey as their predominant colours.
+Wales's alternate strip as of 2023 is black with yellow accents, inspired by the Flag of Saint David although there have been various different coloured strips in the past.
+Former change strips worn by Wales have used black, navy, white, yellow, grey & green as their predominant colours.
 Wales previously wore black jerseys as part of celebrations for the WRU's 125th anniversary in 2005.
 The jersey was worn against Fiji and then Australia that year; the Australia match was the first time Wales had not played in their red jersey against one of their traditional rivals.

 In 1992, the Welsh Rugby Union agreed a deal with Cotton Traders to produce the national team's kits.
 They were replaced in 1996 by Reebok, whose contract with the Welsh Rugby Union was worth £1.3 million in 1999.
 Wales received the first jersey sponsor in their history in 2000, when Redstone Telecoms agreed a deal worth £2 million.
 Redstone was replaced two years later by Reebok subsidiary Rockport, in a deal worth £1 million, followed by Brains Brewery in 2004, in conjunction with a four-year extension to the Reebok deal.
 Due to French alcohol advertising regulations, the "Brains" name was replaced by "Brawn" for the 2005 Six Nations Championship match between France and Wales at the Stade de France, and by "Brawn Again" for the corresponding match two years later.
 The Brains deal was extended in June 2008 until September 2009, with "Brains SA" appearing on Wales home shirts and "SA Gold" appearing on the team's yellow change shirts.
 For the away match against France in February 2009, the "Brains SA" logo was replaced by the words "Try Essai"; "essai" is the French word for a try, but is also pronounced the same as "SA", meaning the branding could have been viewed as "an invitation to 'try' Wales' best loved beer brand".